Ropa vieja, a juicy and tender shredded beef stew, is braised in the most flavorful, umami-rich tomato-based sauce.

 While this Cuban dish typically calls for flank steak, I suggest using beef chuck roast instead because it has more fat, more flavor, and, most importantly, it results in tender, juicy meat when cooked for a long period of time.
 I’d rather have melt-in-your-mouth shredded beef vs. tough and chewy shredded beef so if you agree, get the chuck roast, please.

 Want to keep things authentic?
 Then serve this savory stew with white rice, black beans, and fried sweet plantains.
-And don’t forget to top the ropa with something briney.
+And don’t forget to top the ropa with something briny.
 I suggest pimento-stuffed green olives, but if olives aren’t your thing, you can always use capers for a hit of briny tang.
-I like capers but I actually have an oral allergy to them (it’s so random, I know. they make my mouth itchy… 🤷🏽♀️) so I opt for olives.
+I like capers, but I actually have an oral allergy to them (it’s so random, I know. they make my mouth itchy… 🤷🏽♀️), so I opt for olives.

 My personal favorite way to eat ropa vieja is in a bowl, like stew, but with all the toppings!
 I top it with plenty of diced onion, diced jalapeños, avocado, chopped cilantro, and a big squeeze of lime.
 I know that’s Mexican-style, but the flavors go so well together.

 This is also important but not crucial to the dish – do use different colored bell peppers if possible.
-Not only do they look great in the dish but yellow and red bell peppers are sweeter than green and that sweetness really complements the whole stew.
+Not only do they look great in the dish, but yellow and red bell peppers are sweeter than green, and that sweetness really complements the whole stew.

 Alright, go make this!
-While the stew simmers, go ahead and fold that laundry that’s lying around 😉Print
+And while the stew simmers, go ahead and fold that laundry that’s lying around. 😉Print

 - 1 3 – 3 ½ pound chuck roast